Four experiences for your Sheffield bucket list

 We’re incredibly fortunate in Sheffield that a 10-minute drive and you’re surrounded by the beautiful countryside of the Peak District (main picture).
 We genuinely have the best of both worlds.
 I’ve lived here all my life and we still find new places in the Peak District to go and explore.
 A few of my recommendations would be Longshaw Estate, Chatsworth House and Surprise View but I think a lot of the fun of the Peaks is just heading out and exploring finding somewhere beautiful just for you.

-The Lyceum is absolutely has so much history as there’s been a theatre on site since 1879 and it’s the only surviving theatre outside of London designed by WGR Sprague.
+The Lyceum has so much history, as there’s been a theatre on site since 1879 and it’s the only surviving theatre outside of London designed by WGR Sprague.
 It’s had its ups and downs, but in 1985 it was bought and restored to its former glory, reclassified with a Grade II listed status and now hosts touring West End shows.
 The building is traditional and is a perfect place for a show outside of the bright lights of London.

 For more great days out ideas, don’t forget to check out monthly events on Explore Sheffield too!